Discovery and Follow-up of ASASSN-19dj: An X-ray and UV Luminous TDE in an Extreme Post-Starburst Galaxy: Summary

 \section{Summary}

-We have presented multi-wavelength photometric and spectroscopic data of the tidal disruption event ASASSN-19dj.
-For only the second time, we observe the initial optical rise of a TDE and find that it is again consistent with flux $\propto t^2$.
+We have presented multiwavelength photometric and spectroscopic data of the tidal disruption event ASASSN-19dj.
+For the third time, we observe the initial optical rise of a TDE and find that it is again consistent with flux $\propto t^2$.
 ASASSN-19dj is among the most UV luminous TDEs yet discovered, with a peak absolute $UVW2$ magnitude of $-21.01 \pm 0.04$ mag, as well as being among the hottest.
 The evolution of the UV/optical emission of ASASSN-19dj is roughly consistent with that of other TDEs, following the trend that more luminous TDEs decay more slowly after peak.
-Our set of fourteen spectra follow the evolution of this TDE from 6 days before peak until 294 days after, showing significant changes in both the continuum and H$\alpha$ emission in this time period.
-The peak H$\alpha$ emission is delayed by roughly 25 days from the peak UV/optical luminosity, indicating a reprocessing layer far from the central SMBH.
+Our set of twenty-four spectra follow the evolution of this TDE from 9 days before peak until 327 days after, showing significant changes in both the continuum and H$\alpha$ emission in this time period.
+The peak H$\alpha$ emission is delayed by roughly 25 days from the UV/optical luminosity peak.

 Through a search of archival CRTS photometry, we find a previous flare in the host galaxy roughly 14.5 years prior to ASASSN-19dj.
-While the quality of the corresponding CRTS images was poor, we were able perform image centroiding and find that the previous outburst is consistent with the nucleus.
+While the quality of the CRTS images was poor, we were able perform image centroiding and find that the location of the previous outburst is consistent with the nucleus.
 Given the fact that KUG 0810+227 is a post-starburst galaxy, we would expect the TDE rate to be significantly higher in this galaxy than an average galaxy, allowing for the possibility of an earlier TDE.
 However, given the available data, the earlier flare could also be a luminous nuclear supernova or some other form of accretion flare from the SMBH.

 In addition to being luminous in the UV and optical, ASASSN-19dj increased in X-ray luminosity near peak UV/optical light.
-After the 2019 seasonal gap, the X-ray luminosity was observed by \textit{XMM-Newton} slew, \swift and \textit{NICER} to have further increased by an order of magnitude.
-The increase in X-ray luminosity is found to be a consequence of an increase in the radius of the X-ray emitting region, while the short term variability and late-time decrease seen in the X-ray light curve arise from changes in the X-ray temperature.
+After the 2019 seasonal gap, the X-ray luminosity was observed by \textit{XMM-Newton} slew, \swift and \textit{NICER} to have increased by an additional order of magnitude.
+The increase in X-ray luminosity appears to be a consequence of an increase in the area of the X-ray emitting region, while the short term variability and late-time decrease seen in the X-ray light curve arise from changes in the X-ray temperature.